ocaml/v2.ocaml.org/site/learn/tutorials/a_first_hour_with_ocaml.md

 Notice that we do not need to explicitly free memory for such data structures when we no longer need it: OCaml is a garbage-collected language, and will free memory for data structures when they are no longer needed.
+In our example, once the boolean test `t = flip flipped` has been evaluated, the data structure `flip flipped` is not longer reachable by the rest of the program, and its memory may be reclaimed by the garbage collector.

 ## Dealing with errors